superactive/AVScanner/README.md

-# cppProjects
+# AVScanner
-Here are stored my programs are written on C/C++ languages
+This is simple example of client/server antivirus program, which was written on C language